-Vardzia is Georgia's largest and most breathtaking cave city — a 12th-century monastery complex carved into a sheer cliff face in the remote Samtskhe-Javakheti region.
+Vardzia is Georgia's largest and most striking cave city, a 12th-century monastery complex carved into a sheer cliff face in the remote Samtskhe-Javakheti region.
 Reaching it requires some planning, but the journey through southern Georgia's river valleys and fortress-dotted landscapes is part of the experience.

-In this guide we break down every way to travel to Vardzia from Tbilisi, Kutaisi, Batumi, and the gateway town of Akhaltsikhe — with 2026 schedules, fares, and driving tips.
+Below, compare every way to travel to Vardzia from Tbilisi, Kutaisi, Batumi, and the gateway town of Akhaltsikhe, with 2026 schedules, fares, and driving tips.

 Distances and Drive Times to Vardzia